Skip to content

-THE MIND-SKIN CONNECTION
+THE SKIN AND MIND™ CONNECTION

 Content for this white paper was derived from an advisory board meeting of experts in the mind-skin connection as well as from the literature.
 This white paper was supported by Erno Laszlo, Inc.